 Justice, Equity, Diversity, and Inclusion (JEDI)

-The State Coastal Conservancy has developed draft Justice, Equity, Diversity, and Inclusion (JEDI) Guidelines to articulate guiding principles about our agency’s role in promoting equity, inclusion and diversity and addressing environmental justice.
+The State Coastal Conservancy has developed Justice, Equity, Diversity, and Inclusion (JEDI) Guidelines to articulate guiding principles about our agency’s role in promoting equity, inclusion and diversity and addressing environmental justice.
 The guidelines were adopted by our Board on September 3, 2020.

 The JEDI Guidelines can be found here.